bavanya/Network_intrusion_detection_system/README.md

 #### How do we capture incomming traffic at the end device?

 Two possible ways-

-1.We can use tshark to extract specific headers of packets arriving at the end device and write them into a csv file or a database.
+1. We can use tshark to extract specific headers of packets arriving at the end device and write them into a csv file or a database.
-2.Use tcpdump to capture the traffic and extract the required fields using pyshark.
+2. Use tcpdump to capture the traffic and extract the required fields using pyshark.

 #### But this tshark should be running all the time the end device is on.
 How do we ensure this?